Red Scorpions: Growth

-A key member of the gang was Anton Brad Kornelius Hooites-Meursing, who was born in Calgary in 1971 to a Canadian father and an Australian mother.
+A key member of the gang was Anton Hooites-Meursing, who was born in Calgary in 1971 to a Canadian father and an Australian mother.
 Hooites-Meursing grew up in Australia and then in Los Angeles.
 The parents of Hooites-Meursing divorced and when he was 11, his mother abandoned him as he came from school one day to find a note saying that she wanted to live her own life and that he was now on his own.
 Hooites-Meursing grew up in Compton and he ended joining a Hispanic gang.
 His youth consisted of what he called "a decade of gladiator school in the Los Angeles County jail system, which for anybody that is white is a total nightmare".
 On 7 December 2001, Hooites-Meursing was deported to Canada after his release from an American prison, a nation that he barely knew.
 Hooites-Meursing settled in New Westminster and joined the Red Scorpions.
 His connections with various gangs in the Los Angeles area proved to be a major factor in the growth of the Red Scorpions as there was a huge demand in Los Angeles for the B.C.
-Bud strain of marijuana (considered to be the best strain of marihuana in the world) while there was much demand for cocaine and guns in the Vancouver area.
+Bud strain of marijuana (considered to be the best strain of marijuana in the world) while there was much demand for cocaine and guns in the Vancouver area.
 Hooites-Meursing started to engage in gun-running and smuggling cocaine for the Red Scorpions while having B.C.
 Bud marijuana smuggled into the United States.